dn-ezr/alioth-compiler/doc/Alioth Compiler Manual.md

 Otherwise, if the IDE do not have the content of the resource which the compiler asked, it returns a failure package to the compiler, and then, compiler should fallback to the normal method to access this resource it needs, for example, reading from the filesystem.

 ### 3.5.2.
-Super-interactive mode
+Full-interactive mode

 To provide in-time diagnostic service, the diagnostic process has to be triggered immediately every time the source code changed.
 It will be a large cost if the compiler start over the whole diagnostic progress every time.
-Use the `super interactive` mode to make the compiler cache the syntax trees constructed, and stand by once a diagnostic cycle ended.
+Use the `full interactive mode` to make the compiler cache the syntax trees constructed, and stand by once a diagnostic cycle ended.

 The option `--- 0/1` means use the standard input and output streams to communicate with IDE.
 The compiler will read all signatures in work space once it is started, and then stand by.